bakpakin/Fennel/reference.md

 # Fennel Reference

-These are all the built-in macros and special forms recognized by the Fennel compiler.
+This document covers the syntax, built-in macros, and special forms recognized by the Fennel compiler.
 It does not include built-in Lua functions; see the [Lua reference manual][1] or the [Lua primer][3] for that.

 A macro is a function which runs at compile time and transforms some Fennel code into different Fennel.
 A special form (or special) is a